lazojs/lazo/docs/LazoWidget.md

 });
 ```

 Widget constructors are defined in a `LazoView` `widgets` property.
-The values can be a `LazoWidget` class or the path to the widget module:
+The values can be `LazoWidget` classes or the paths to the widget modules:

 ```js
 define(['lazoView', 'lazoWidget'], function (LazoView, LazoWidget) {